 Why is it good for me?

-Just like swimming the many muscles in your legs and arms are used constantly, helping to develop muscle tone and strength.
+Just like swimming the many muscles in your legs and arms are used constantly, helping to make them stronger.

 How much does it cost?